ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/notes.md

 ## Template Tag

-The note contents can be displayed in a channel:entries loop using a single variable.
+The note contents can be displayed in a `{channel:entries}` loop using a single variable.